Shaiharyaar/scalable-web-app/project-I/RUNNING.md

 To run the application in development mode:

-1. Execute: `docker compose up -d --build`
+1. Execute: `docker compose up --build`
    - This exposes the application to `localhost:7800`.
-2. To run the tests, use: `docker compose run --entrypoint=npx e2e-playwright playwright test && docker compose rm -sf`
+2. To run the tests and close, use: `docker compose run --entrypoint=npx e2e-playwright playwright test && docker compose rm -sf`
 3. To shut it down, run: `docker compose down`